-Redfern made early appearances on the television shows Brian and the Juniors,Happening ''70 and Happening ''71, before establishing himself as a popular team member on the O-Ten Network show, Young Talent Time.
+Redfern made other appearances on the television shows Happening ’70 and Happening ’71, before establishing himself as a popular team member on the O-Ten Network show, Young Talent Time.

 Redfern possessed a booming, mature voice which belied his tender age of 14.
 Young Talent Time compere Johnny Young helped foster Redfern’s career as a solo artist and Redfern signed to Festival Records and issued his debut single Little White Cloud at the end of 1971.

-At the end of the year he won the ''Most Outstanding Newcomer'' award at the TV Week King of Pop ceremony.
+At the end of the year he won the ”Most Outstanding Newcomer” award at the TV Week King of Pop ceremony.

-Redfern’s second single, When You Wish Upon A Star (from The Wizard of Oz) reached Number 31 on the national Australian chart in February 1972.
-The album of the same name peaked at Number 12 that same month.
+Redfern’s second single, When You Wish Upon A Star (from The Wizard of Oz) reached #31 on the national Australian chart in February 1972.
+The album of the same name peaked at #12 that same month.

-Redfern took the song into the finals of the World Popular Song Festival held in Tokyo, and topped off a successful 1974 by taking out the King of Pop award ahead of Johnny Farnham and Daryl Braithwaite.
+Redfern took the song into the finals of the World Popular Song Festival held in Tokyo and topped off a successful 1974 by taking out the King of Pop award ahead of Johnny Farnham and Daryl Braithwaite.

 Following the release of the single Jenny in October 1974, and the album Jamie Redfern’s Golden Hits during 1975, Redfern slipped from public view.